 Tea time starts with tea, of course.
 Here's a round-up of the green tea and herb combinations that are popular in Morocco.
 Don't have any herbs on hand?
 Simply brew a pot of gunpowder green tea and sweeten it to taste.

-Harcha (or harsha) is a Moroccan pan-fried bread made from semolina flour.
+Harcha (or harsha) is a Moroccan pan-fried bread made from semolina.
 Although it looks a bit like an English muffin, it's more like cornbread in texture and taste.
 They're best served hot off the griddle, and are easy and quick enough to make for unexpected company.

 Amlou is a delicious Moroccan dip made from toasted almonds, argan oil and honey.
 Serve it with khobz or any bread of your choice.

 Briouats (also spelled braewats) are stuffed Moroccan pastries which can be served as a finger food at tea time, as appetizers, or as sides.
 The fillings, which can be sweet or savory, are enclosed within a paper-thin dough called warqa.
 Outside of Morocco, spring roll wrappers or phyllo dough can be used instead.